cherrytrees97/probedesign/README.md

     --max_tm 70
 ```

-To increase the speed that the BLAST jobs are performed, you can pass a value equal to the number of processes you want to spawn with the flag --mp_job.
+To increase the speed that the BLAST jobs are performed, you can pass a value equal to the number of processes you want to spawn with the flag `--mp_job`.

 ```
 #Spawn two processes when BLASTing probe sequences